anmeisel/permacomputing-club/README.md

 ### Content Management

 1. Enhance `.github/scripts/poll-arena.js` to detect changes in block content, not just block count
-2. Transition from Are.na to decentralized content networks:
+2. Transition from Are.na to decentralised content networks:
     - Integrate with ActivityPub/Fediverse (Mastodon API) for federated content sharing
     - Explore distributed content storage
     - Consider implementing a simple git-based CMS for version control and offline editing